 This is layered up with roasted aubergine, and whilst traditionally the topping would contain eggs whipped into a creamy béchamel sauce, I found that thickly sliced potatoes slathered with a vegan béchamel (with vegan parmesan in it if you wish) is every bit as luscious and such a decadent topping to this fabulous dish.

-This would be such a crowd-pleasing dish to serve to both vegans and non-vegans alike, incredibly tasty and filling, no one will be missing the meat.
+This is such a crowd-pleasing dish to serve to both vegans and non-vegans alike, incredibly tasty and filling, no one will be missing the meat.

 I serve mine with a crisp green salad and crusty bread, or in the winter perhaps some green vegetables on the side.